drubb/docker-drupal-lamp53/README.md

 * Git (latest version)
 * Drush (stable)
 * ZSH / Oh-My-ZSH
-* PROST drupal deployment scripts, see see https://www.drupal.org/sandbox/axroth/1668300
+* PROST drupal deployment scripts, see https://www.drupal.org/sandbox/axroth/1668300
 * Several command line tools like mc, htop, curl, wget, patch

 This is a localized german version, but it should be easy to adjust this